metabase/metabase/docs/exploration-and-organization/delete-and-restore.md

 You'll still be able to see the contents of the items in Trash, but you won't be able to modify them or use them as a source for other questions.

+If you need to delete multiple items from the same collection, you can delete them in bulk:

+1. Go to the collection containing items you want to delete;
+2. Click the checkboxes next to the items to select them;
+3. Select "Move to trash"

 To restore an item:

 1. Go to Trash;